counselling-dublin-psychotherapy-dublin-city-the-other-clinic

 You don’t need a referral or diagnosis to begin working with us.

-You may be dealing with sexual pain, low desire, compulsive behaviour, or difficulty connecting with a partner.
+You may be dealing with low desire, compulsive behaviour, vaginismus, or difficulty connecting with a partner.
 You may feel confused by your sexual identity, disconnected from your body, or unsure what you want.

 Get Started